 Marian Womack is a bilingual writer.
-She is the founder of indie press Nevsky Books and worked for nearly a decade in publishing before becoming a postgraduate researcher at the Anglia Ruskin Centre for Science Fiction and Fantasy.
-Her genre-bending fiction gained her a place in the Clarion Writers Workshop, and in the Creative Writing Master degree at Cambridge University.
-Marian’s writing is concerned with loss, nostalgia and nature, and her research explores the connections between the weird and ecological fiction.
+She worked for nearly a decade in publishing before becoming a postgraduate researcher at the Anglia Ruskin Centre for Science Fiction and Fantasy.
+Her genre-bending fiction gained her a place at the Clarion Writers Workshop, and on the Creative Writing MSt at Cambridge University.
+Marian’s writing is concerned with loss, nostalgia and nature, and her research explores the connections between the Weird and ecological fiction.
 Other research interest are heritage in narrative, storytelling and the Anthropocene, genre publishing and translation.
-Her fiction in English has appeared in LossLit, Weird Fiction Review, SuperSonic, Apex, or the anthologies The Year’s Best Weird Fiction, vol. 3 and EcoPunk!
+Her fiction in English has appeared in LossLit, Weird Fiction Review, SuperSonic, Apex, and the anthologies The Year’s Best Weird Fiction, vol. 3 and EcoPunk!
 Speculative Tales of Radical Futures.
-She has also been translated into Italian and she has written for videogames.
+She has also been translated into Italian and has written for videogames.
 Lost Objects, a collection of tales about ghosts, loss and landscape, is now available from Luna Press Publishing.

 Want to know more?

 - A longer biography of Marian is available here.

 - About Lost Objects in Chicago Review of Books.

 - About Lost Objects in Eco-Fiction.